Suspended Load#

 Boundary Prescriptions#

 The per-sediment class suspended load concentrations can be prescribed similar to the initial concentrations with the PRESCRIBED SUSPENDED SEDIMENTS CONCENTRATION VALUES keyword.
-Alternatively, the EQUILIBRIUM INFLOW CONCENTRATION keyword may be used, though none of these keywords is used in this tutorial.
+Alternatively, the EQUILIBRIUM INFLOW CONCENTRATION keyword may be used to automatically compute the inflow concentration based on the equilibrium formula (option 1-4 defined above).
+None of these keywords is used in this tutorial because the model starts with a defined initial concentration and allows the system to evolve.

 / continued: gaia-morphodynamics.cas